 Bike riding is another enjoyable outdoor activity.
 Play this game with a piece of chalk.
 Draw a line on the ground and let your kids travel slowly without stopping or putting their foot down.
 Alternatively, you may use cones or cans to create obstacles for your children to navigate through.

 28. Water Cup Race

 All of the plastic cups should have a hole in the bottom center.
 Fasten to a strong anchor point, then run it through the cup and knot the other end to a tree branch or chair.
 Bring both cups to the end of their strings and give each youngster a water cannon loaded with water.

 Allow the children to pour water into the cups to push them along the string.
 See who can get their cup to the end of the string first!

 Get a ping pong ball, a marker, and a few plastic cups to play this game.
 Number the cups from 1 to 5.
 Fill the cups halfway with water and arrange them such that the cups labeled are in order of lower to higher numbers.
 Allow your child to throw five ping pong balls into the cups for points.
 One point if the ball goes into cup 1 & five points if the ball goes into cup 5.

-You could also give the kids thirty seconds to throw as many ping pong balls as they can.
+You could also give the kids thirty seconds to throw as many ping-pong balls as possible.
 The child with the most points is the winner.

 Sporting activities have a positive impact on children and improve overall well-being.
 Motivate your child to participate in sports because they will undoubtedly benefit from it.

 Ultimately, it does not matter which game you choose to play with your kid from the list.
 What matters the most is how much quality time you spend with them.
-It becomes vital for parents to spend some quality time to bond with their kids in our busy schedules.
+It becomes vital for parents to spend some quality time bonding with their kids in their busy schedules.
 It not only adds fun to their relationship but creates memories that they can cherish forever.